Skip to content

 What are the benefits of Retinol?

-• Boosting Collagen production by speeding skin cell turnover.
+• Boosting Collagen production by speeding skin cell turnover rate to double.

 • Takes care of visible signs of premature skin aging issues like wrinkles, sagging skin, and fine lines.

-• Works great for hyperpigmentation & discoloration problems.
+• Works great for hyperpigmentation and discoloration problems.

 Working stages of Retinol on the skin in a diagram form